urql-graphql/urql/.changeset/curvy-melons-suspend.md

 is still streaming in, and otherwise reports the in-progress state via its `fetching` flag.

-React `useQuery` now installs stable promises for missing fields inside `@defer` selections and resolves them directly from the query stream as later results arrive.
+React `useQuery` now associates stable sidecar promises with missing fields inside `@defer` selections and resolves them directly from the query stream as later results arrive.
 This lets deferred fragments wake Suspense boundaries during server streams without depending on a parent component rerender.